Regularization effects of a noise propagating through a chain of differential equations: an almost sharp result: Strategy and key tools

+Also, for any measurable flow $\check \btheta_{s,t} $ satisfying the integral equation in Lemma \ref{lemme:measu} and possibly different from the chosen one $\btheta_{s,t} $, it also holds that:

-\end{lem} Lemma \ref{lemme:bilipflow} is a key tool for our analysis.
+\end{lemma} Lemma \ref{lemme:bilipflow} is a key tool for our analysis.
 It roughly says that, even though the drift coefficient is not smooth, we can still expect a kind of equivalence of the rescaled forward and backward flows (which has been thoroughly used in the papers \cite{dela:meno:10}, \cite{meno:10}, \cite{meno:17} for Lipschitz drifts) up to an additional constant contribution.
-It turns out that, this new contribution does not perturb the analysis of the parametrix kernels associated with the density of $\tilde \X_T^{T,\y} $ starting from $\x $ at time $t\in [0,T)$ given in Proposition \ref{THE_PROP}.
-We refer to Section \ref{WP_SEC_HOLDER} for details.
+This is precisely the result of equation \eqref{EQ_EQUIV_FLOW}.
+Also, since uniqueness here possibly fails for the flows, equation \eqref{EQ_EQUIV_FLOW_DIFF} gives that the bound still holds for two arbitrary measurable flows.
+This specific property will be used later on in the proof of Lemma \ref{convergence_dirac} below in Appendix \ref{sec:ProofLemma}.